Home > About Pacifica > FAQ

 Where to attend high school is a big decision and we want to assist you in it.
 We welcome you to join our community even as you go through the admissions process.
 Click here for more information and to sign up for an admissions event.

-The student teacher ratio at Pacifica-Orange County will approximately be 8 to 1 and most classes have 14-18 students.
+The student-teacher ratio at Pacifica-Orange County will approximately be 12 to 1 and most classes have 16-18 students.

 We are currently in the hiring phase for all Pacifica-Orange County faculty.
 The faculty and administration will include 14 full and part-time members.
 The vast majority of the faculty have Master’s Degree–or higher.

 Minimum diploma requirements at Pacifica include: English 4 years; Mathematics 3 years (Minimum of Algebra I, II and Geometry); Science 3 years (Biology, Chemistry and/or Physics, A.P.
-Biology); History 3 years; Language 2 years (Spanish or Latin); Theology 2 years (Old Testament/New Testament and offered electives); Visual and Performing Arts 1 year; Physical Education 2 years.
+Biology); History 4 years; Language 2 years (Spanish or Latin); Visual and Performing Arts 1 year; Physical Education 2 years.

 Who is a Pacifica student?